-The idea of a premium Chromebook isn’t new – it’s been kicked around for about as long as Google’s laptop brand itself.
-But, we’ve never seen that concept realized fully, until the Asus Chromebook Flip graced us with its presence.
-We could talk all day about where previous devices went wrong, but with this Chromebook that’s unnecessary.
-The Asus Chromebook Flip is the answer to all of your premium Chromebook-ing needs.
+The idea of a premium Chromebook isn’t new – it’s been kicked around for about as long as the Google laptop brand itself.
+However, we’ve never seen this concept so fully realized as the Asus Chromebook Flip.
+We could talk all day about where early Chromebooks went wrong, but there’s no need – the Asus Chromebook Flip is the penultimate premium Chromebook.

-What’s even more compelling is that the Asus Chromebook Flip sports a 360-degree hinge that lets it “flip” inside out – hence its name.
-At 12.5 inches and 2.6 pounds, the Asus Chromebook Flip isn’t just ‘good for a Chromebook,’ it may just be one of the best laptops you can buy today – depending on what you’re doing with it.
+What’s more impressive is the fact that the Asus Chromebook Flip features a 360-degree hinge that allows it to ‘flip’ inside out – hence the name.
+At 12.5 inches and 2.6 pounds, the Asus Chromebook Flip isn’t just ‘good for a Chromebook,’ it may just be one of the best laptops you can buy in 2018 – depending on what you’re looking to do with it.

 Pricing and availability